Estimated reading time: 15 minutes

 - Legal, social insurance number, health card number

-- Certificates, birth certificate, passports, permanent resident card, firearm license
+- Certificates, birth certificates, passports, permanent resident cards, firearm license

 - Government/Benefits information